Microsemi Delivers the Lowest Power FPGAs

 - Best in class 5G transceiver power: power per Gbps for each SERDES lane is as low as 13mW, which is upto 5X lower when compared to other cost optimized FPGAs with similar capabilities

-- More hard IP and resources in smaller devices (link to TCO page): Igloo2 and SmartFusion2 provide more I/O, more transceivers, more PCI Express Endpoints and a unique high performance memory subsystem (link to HPMS page) to provide more capabilities in smaller and low power devices
+- More hard IP and resources in smaller devices: IGLOO2 and SmartFusion2 provide more I/O, more transceivers, more PCI Express Endpoints and a unique high performance memory subsystem to provide more capabilities in smaller and low power devices

 - Unlike our competitors, Mirosemi has chosen to embed a processor subsystem that has inherently lower power.
-The embedded Cortex M3 subsystem (link to MSS page if we have one) has multiple low power modes including a Sleep Mode and a Deep Sleep mode
+The embedded Cortex M3 subsystem has multiple low power modes including a Sleep Mode and a Deep Sleep mode

 Power Comparison for FPGAs